jiko/cyborgmanifesto/index.md

 'sexuality', and 'class'.
 I also do not know of any other time when the kind of unity we might help build could have been possible.
-None of 'us' have any longer the symbolic or material capability of dictating the shape of reality to any of'them'.
+None of 'us' have any longer the symbolic or material capability of dictating the shape of reality to any of 'them'.
 Or at least 'we' cannot claim innocence from practicing such dominations.
 White women, including socialist feminists, discovered (that is, were forced kicking and screaming to notice) the non-innocence of the category 'woman'.
 That consciousness changes the geography of all